 - Is the fuel surcharge covered in the rate?

 - Does the load require any special permits?

-This is only a handful of fees that may be involved, so make sure you ask anything that might be relevant regarding the shipper, receiver, late fees, etc.
+This are only a handful of fees that may be involved, so make sure you ask anything that might be relevant regarding the shipper, receiver, late fees, etc.

 The bottom line is that YOU are the one responsible for your business.
 It’s up to you to make sound decisions that will help and not hurt it.
 Asking for rates that are fair and based on facts will go far in negotiating, so learn the market and always be professional.
 If the worst thing that happens is someone says no, just move on to the next broker.
 You have to protect yourself AND your business.